Why do professionals want know how to make partner at a Big 4 firm?

 The Big 4 have more flexibility

 Because of their size, Big 4 firms have more partnership slots to fill than mid-tier firms.
 This means they can be flexible about who they have within the partnership.
 You will still need to have strong evidence of how you will develop and win business but (and this surprised me) when going for partner with a Big 4 firm, you will not need such a large client portfolio as you will need with BDO or GT.

 Big 4 firms are more interested in your potential for building a partner-sized portfolio.
 Read on to find out the typical size of a Big 4 partner’s client portfolio.

 You’ll be expected to earn the rewards of partnership

-You should now be getting a good idea of what it takes to make partner at one of the Big 4 firms.
+You should now be getting a good idea of how to make partner at a Big 4 firm.
 There’s plenty more on the site, so take time to read further.